 Written by Hannah Westberg

-Full-stack die-hards would consider a full-stack developer to have specialized knowledge in all stages of software development.
-Thus, a full-stack developer would be proficient, if not fluent, in:
+Full stack die-hards would consider a full stack developer to have specialized knowledge in all stages of software development.
+Thus, they would be proficient, if not fluent, in:

 - Server, network, and hosting environment